kragen/derctuo/segments-and-blocks.md

 ---------

-In addition to the 64 block keys, a node *also* contains (say) 64 *node* key slots, and there are analogous "read node key" and "write node key" instructions which permit traversing and mutating the graph of nodes.
+In addition to the 64 block keys, a node *also* contains (say) 64 *node* key slots, and there are analogous “read node key” and “write node key” instructions which permit traversing and mutating the graph of nodes.
 Like the block-key instructions, these instructions require no validity checking; there is no way to copy a block key into a node-key slot or vice versa, and there is no way to copy either kind